hauks96/poll-api/README.md

 # Poll API Server
-(This is the group project readme found within the src folder) This documentation serves as a manual to the usage of the project at it's current stage.
+(This is the group project readme for code found within the src folder) This documentation serves as a manual to the usage of the project at it's current stage.
 Please read through carefully before using the software.

 # Websocket integrations